silin-hussein/Friend-Group-Project/README.md

 - **Group Chat:** A group chat designed to stay in touch and make plans.
 Similar to WhatsApp group chat but tailored to the needs of close friend groups.

-- **Group Notes:** A group chat designed to stay in touch and make plans.
-Similar to WhatsApp group chat but tailored to the needs of close friend groups.
+- **Group Notes:** A shared notes platform designed to create notes and read the ones others created.
+Similar to Google notes but tailored to the needs of close friend groups.

 - **Group Calender:** A group calendar designed to share your events with friends.
 It's made to find the perfect date for your plans.